-

 In accordance with the provisions of Article 444 LCC, the bankrupt company shall be prevented from administering its assets as from the date on which it is declared bankrupt by the Court and all payments, transactions and acts carried out by the debtor as from the date of the adjudication in bankruptcy shall be deemed null and void, including the enforcement of any security granted over the bankrupt company’s assets to a lender.

-However, the Luxembourg Collateral Act contains an important exception to this principle and increases the protection of collateral holders as it enables secured creditors holding qualifying collateral to enforce their security interests notwithstanding the insolvency of the collateral provider, subject to restrictions which exist in case of fraud.
+However, the Luxembourg Collateral Act contains an important exception for holders of qualifying collateral (i.e., financial instruments and claims within the meaning of the Luxembourg Collateral Act).
+Secured creditors holding such qualifying collateral may enforce their security interests notwithstanding the opening of bankruptcy or other insolvency or reorganisation proceedings against the collateral provider, subject to restrictions which exist in case of fraud.

 Please comment on transactions voidable upon insolvency.

 The Court may determine the period for which payments shall be suspended, as per the provisions of Article 442 LCC.
 It shall set a date prior to the adjudication in bankruptcy, as from which time the company shall be deemed to be in a state of suspension of payments (cessation de paiements).
-Such hardening period or doubtful period (période suspecte) cannot be set more than six months and ten days prior to the date of the adjudication in bankruptcy.
-Certain acts and transactions carried out during such hardening period may be voided.
+Such hardening period or doubtful period (période suspecte) cannot be set more than six months (Article 442 LCC) prior to the date of the adjudication in bankruptcy.
+Certain acts and transactions carried out during such hardening period or within the ten days preceding this period (Article 445 LCC), may be voided.

 Finally, Article 448 LCC and Article 1167 of the Luxembourg Civil Code, both relating to fraudulent conveyance (actio pauliana) each enable a creditor to challenge any fraudulent payment, transaction or transfer made prior to the bankruptcy of the company, without any time limit.

-However, as mentioned in our answer to Question 22., Luxembourg security interests falling within the scope of the Luxembourg Collateral Act, as well as their enforcement measures remain valid and enforceable against third parties (including a bankruptcy trustee) even if entered into during the hardening period (save in case of fraud).
+However, as mentioned in our answer to Question 21., Luxembourg security interests falling within the scope of the Luxembourg Collateral Act, as well as their enforcement measures remain valid and enforceable against third-parties (including a bankruptcy trustee) even if entered into during the hardening period (save in case of fraud).

 Is set off recognised on insolvency?